checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 	make -j nnn package

-where `nnn` is replaced by the number of CPU Cores that youare computer has.
+where `nnn` is replaced by the number of CPU cores that your computer has.

 ## Updating sources to the latest sources for clang/LLVM